Christine Herman Studio

-Made to order art is created especially with your needs in mind, starting as small as 18” x 24” to 48” x 72” - and beyond.
 All pieces are original works on paper carefully hand crafted by me in my studio.
-Made to order art reflects the colors, style, imagery, dimensions, and price point you desire.
+Commissioned art reflects the colors, style, imagery, dimensions, and price point you desire.

-For each made to order project I create 3 pieces based on your criteria.
+For each project I create 3 pieces based on your criteria.
 You then have the fun task of selecting your final art piece from among them.
 This helps reduce anxiety and pressure, so you can fall in love with ‘the one’.

 Once you art is completed, I'll send you digital images for your selection and approval.
 When you sign off on your selection, your balance payment is processed and your art is carefully packaged and shipped to you.

 Is there a minimum budget?
 The current minimum budget is $1000.